avidbots/flatland/README.md

 ### Who do I talk to? ###

-* Please direct any questions @josephduchesne
+* Please direct any questions to @josephduchesne